Skip to main content

 Brickadia was developed by Brickadia, LLC.

 Brickadia has received positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its grinding.
+Most players liked this game for its gameplay but disliked it for its story.

-Brickadia is a multiplayer game with local co-op support.
+Brickadia is a single player game with multiplayer and local co-op support.